duserzym/DisconnectivityGraphs.jl/README.md

 The `examples/` folder contains PlotlyJS notebooks with synthetic micromagnetic-style landscapes.
 They are meant to exercise the package API and visualization direction without requiring Merrill.jl minimization or NEB runs.

+## Documentation

+The `docs/` folder contains a Documenter.jl website.
+Its GitHub Actions workflow executes the notebooks in `examples/` and deploys the rendered HTML alongside the conceptual guide and API reference.